 Some of our ideas could have turned to really good ideas if we could have only made decisions to pursue them, but instead we let them go.
 Perhaps they looked so big to make them reality, therefore we got scared and never really initiate to pursuing them.
 I guess you can say our fears made them disappear.

 There is saying that says, “Yard by yard, life is hard, inch by inch, life is a cinch.”
-One way that can help us to pursuing our ideas we have to come into reality is that we can take that idea that looks really big idea to us and test it if it works before we can finally determine whether we should go after it or not.
+One way that can help us to pursuing the ideas we have to come into reality is that we can take that idea that looks really big idea to us and test it if it works before we can finally determine whether we should go after it or not.
 There is no need to spend so many years, or thousands of dollars into this really big business idea, product, or service before you have actually tested it and gotten some feedback from the market or people to see if they will pay for it in exchange for the service or product.

 To save ourselves all the hustles and disappointments that we may be afraid of, we can decide to take that business idea and find out the simplest or smallest possible way to get it to the market and taste it and see if there are some people out there who will find it useful and valuable to pay for it.
 You don’t want to supply where there is no demand.